Welcome to Riobamba, Ecuador

 Transportation within Riobamba is generally inexpensive.
+In addition, it is a very walkable city.
 During the daylight hours, one may cross the city in a private cab for about $1,25.
 At night the rate is about $2.

-Riobamba has one bus station or terminal with different routes as described below:
+Riobamba has one bus terminal with different routes as described below: